Wellbeing Makes it to the Boardroom

 This means hiring human-centered leaders, and upskilling managers to facilitate meaningful and ongoing conversations.

-People leaders should pay attention to the individual needs of employees, show interest in their unique situations and circumstances, listen deeply, and acknowledge personal and professional challenges when they arise.
+People leaders should pay attention to the individual needs of employees, listen deeply, and acknowledge personal and professional challenges when they arise.
 And they need to be fluent in the company’s wellbeing offerings, so that they can direct employees to the appropriate resources whenever there’s a need.

 Build your Leadership Team with Nielsen Associates